Damn Good Guides

 Why should I book an inshore fishing charter in the Columbia River with Captain Experiences?

-Our Damn Good Guides currently offer 7 inshore trips in the Columbia River, and the most popular trips in the area are Sturgeon Special guided by Jeff, Columbia River King Salmon Classic guided by Jeff, and Tillamook Salmon / Steelhead guided by Wade.
+Our Damn Good Guides currently offer 7 inshore trips in the Columbia River, and the most popular trips in the area are Columbia River King Salmon Classic guided by Jeff, Drift Salmon Fishing guided by Craig, and Columbia River Sturgeon Fishing guided by Craig.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.